Department of Human Development and Quantitative Methodology

 Measurement, Statistics and Evaluation Program

-In its second role, the program has provided service courses in applied statistics, measurement, and evaluation for graduate students majoring in other departments and programs in the College.
-In addition, faculty members have always been in high demand as members of doctoral research committees and as consultants to various externally funded projects within the College.
+Assessment is an important facet of human development, and evaluation is key to improving education.
+This program fulfils the dual role of providing professional training in these fields, while also providing related services to College.
+In its first role, the program provides training at the master's and doctoral levels for students planning to pursue careers in quantitative areas related to applied statistics, measurement, and evaluation.
+The program also serves the College by offering courses in applied statistics, measurement, and evaluation for graduate students majoring in other departments and programs.
+In addition, faculty members are in high demand as members of doctoral research committees and as consultants to various projects within the College.